ViraAkshat/Sorting_Algo/README.md

 - O(NlogN)
   N for sorting at each step and a total of logN steps (dividing the array in 2 unsorted arrays recursively)

+## Counting Sort

+Find the max element.
+Make a frequency array of size max element + 1.
+Its value denotes the frequency of its index in the original array.
+Now, calculate the cumulative frequency array.
+Then, traverse the original array in reverse fashion, for every data point, decrement the frequency by 1 and place the number at that location (corresponding to the new cumulative frequency).
+Repeat to get the sorted array.

+Useful when the array has repeated (integer) elements, within a short comparable range.
+For negative numbers, the array can be normalized for count sort (subtract the minimum number from every element and implement count sort as it is).

+Time Complexity

+- O(N+k); k is max element

+Space Complexity

+- O(N+k)